occupynet/groups.occupy.net/wp-content/plugins/ultimate-posts-widget/readme.txt

 This plugin uses the [TimThumb library](http://www.binarymoon.co.uk/projects/timthumb/) to resize post thumbnails.
 Please review these requirements and troubleshooting tips if you are having problems displaying thumbnails.

+* Right click > view image - If an image isn't loading then this is the first thing you should do.
+9 times out of 10 it will tell you what the problem is in an easy to read error message.
 * JetPack plugin - There is a known conflict between JetPack's "Photon" component, please disable it for compatibility with TimThumb.
 * Server requirements - PHP and the GD image library must be installed on your web server.
 Normally most web servers include them by default.
 * Cache permissions - The cache directory `wp-content/plugins/ultimate-posts-widget/cache` should be set to 777 or if that doesn't work, you may find 755 is ok.
 * Image sizes - TimThumb is configured to only work for images smaller than 1500 x 1500.
 The plugin and automatically selects the "Large" size from Settings > Media, if it is greater than 1500 x 1500 you will need to reduce the size or modify the configuration in `thumb.php` to support larger image sizes.
-* Right click > view image - If an image isn't loading then this is the first thing you should do.
-9 times out of 10 it will tell you what the problem is in an easy to read error message.
+* Tilde(~) in url - Timthumb has a known issue with this, please use a url without a tilde until a fix is available.
+[Bug report](https://code.google.com/p/timthumb/issues/detail?id=263)

 Still stuck?
 See [additional troubleshooting tips](http://www.binarymoon.co.uk/2010/11/timthumb-hints-tips/) from the TimThumb author.